mmehrten/terraform/msk-connect-multi-vpc/cluster/README.md

-  Create an MSK cluster with Redshift cluster, and streaming ingestion with Avro and Glue Schema Registry using a NAT gateway or a Lambda function.
+  Create an MSK cluster to be accessed between accounts using VPC Endpoints.

 ## Requirements